STEM Program

 Faculty Advisor: Research Associate Professor, Boston University

-Research Practicum Introduction
+Research Program Introduction

-This program introduces students to a set of web-based tools to explore and monitor changes occurring on the Earth’s surface.
+This program introduces students to web-based tools to explore and monitor changes occurring on the Earth’s surface.
 It further introduces principles and theories of earth sciences related to environmental change.
-Through hands-on exercises and weekly discussion of readings, students will explore a variety of Earth observation satellite data and applications.
+Through hands-on exercises and weekly discussions of readings, students will explore various Earth observation satellite data and applications.

 Students will also learn general and subject-specific research and academic writing methods used in universities and scholarly publications.
-Students will focus on individual topics and generate their own work products upon completion of the program.
+Students will focus on individual topics and generate their own work products upon program completion.

 Possible Topics For Final Project:

-Water resource management crisis in mega cities.
+Water resource management crisis in megacities.
 How can a combination of drought and water resource mismanagement lead to water shortages in large urban areas such as Cape Town in South Africa?

 Mapping habitats and assessing potential threats to biodiversity.
 Learn about how geospatial technology can be used to map and monitor species distribution and habitats.

-Coral reef bleaching: a human driven phenomenon?
+Coral reef bleaching: a human-driven phenomenon?
 How can satellite instruments monitor coastal marine ecosystems and conditions?

 Urban heat island effect.
-What causes increased heat emission in metropolitan areas compared to surrounding rural areas and what are the environmental impacts?
+What causes increased heat emission in metropolitan areas compared to surrounding rural areas, and what are the environmental impacts?

-Or other topics in this subject area that you are interested in, and that your professor approves after discussing it with you.
+Other professor-approved topics in this subject area that you are interested in

-Program Detail
+Program Details

-Workload: Around 4-5 hours per week (including class time and homework time)
+Workload: Around 4 to 5 hours per week (including class and homework time)